amagicmuffin/smallAPCSA-Final/README.md

 ## Installation
 Method 1:
 - WARNING: you can only play one version with this method.
-If you want to play an older or new version, you have to use a different installation method.
+If you want to play an older or newer version, you have to use a different installation method.
 - https://replit.com/@amagicmuffin/smallAPCSA-Final

 Method 2: